 Figure 5 focuses on the average number of gulls, both herring and ring-billed, observed each month since the initiation of the project.
-Please note that data gathered in July of 2011 was collected prior to any management actions being implemented, and thus serves as a baseline for data collected from August 2011 to June of 2024.
+Please note that data gathered in July of 2011 was collected prior to any management actions being implemented and thus serves as a baseline for data collected from August 2011 to June of 2025.

 Figure 5.
-Average number of gulls observed on the GFL Zion Landfill from July 2011 to June 2024 with an identified pre-management survey number for comparison.
+Average number of gulls observed on the GFL Zion Landfill from July 2011 to June 2025 with an identified pre-management survey number for comparison.

 After direct control work began, there was a drop in the number of gulls observed.
-In July of 2011, an average of 564 gulls were observed on the GFL Zion Landfill.
-Comparing that to the average number of birds observed during surveys in June of 2024, which was 9, it shows an overall reduction of 98%.
+In July of 2011, an average of 709 gulls were observed on and around the GFL Zion Landfill.
+Comparing that to the average number of gulls observed during surveys in June of 2025, which was 150, it shows an overall reduction of 79%.
 Since December of 2021, there has been a noticeable increase in gull numbers during the winter months.
 This trend could potentially be attributed to the same reasonings of food availability and harsh winter conditions as the previous section.
 In addition to the winter months, there has been a slight increase in the number of gulls observed throughout the year.
-This recent increase could be a result from gulls from the migrating population integrating themselves into the non-migrating resident population.
+This recent increase could be a result of gulls from the migrating population integrating themselves into the non-migrating resident population.

-To further illustrate the seasonal trend of gull observations since the implementation of the management program, pre-management numbers, three-year averages, and recent data from 2023 - 2024 are compared graphically (Figure 6).
+To further illustrate the seasonal trend of gull observations since the implementation of the management program, pre-management numbers, three-year averages, and recent data from 2024 - 2025 are compared graphically (Figure 6).

 Figure 6.
-Monthly trend of average number of gulls observed on and around the GFL Zion Landfill from July 2011 to June 2024.
+Monthly trend of average number of gulls observed on and around the GFL Zion Landfill from July 2011 to June 2025.